zincsamael/muppy/trunk/muppy/doc/source/intro.rst

                                int |          39 |          936

 A tracker object creates a summary (that is a summary which it will remember) on initialization.
-Now whenever you call tracker.print_diff(), a new snapshot of the current state is created, compared to the previous snapshot and printed to the console.
+Now whenever you call tracker.print_diff(), a new summary of the current state is created, compared to the previous summary and printed to the console.
 As you can see here, quite a few objects got in between these two invocations.
 But if you don't do anything, nothing will change.